tothenew/pennypincher/README.md

 ### Features in Development
 1. Working on supporting the data output in JSON format.
 This will allow for the additional output formats like xlsx and csv.
-2. User inputs is not enabled for the configuration of the recommendation criteria.
+2. User's input is not enabled for the configuration of the recommendation criteria.